 - Bake uncovered at 400 degrees for 20 minutes or until heated through.

-Want more amazing Soul Food Recipes?
+Want more fantastic Soul Food Recipes?
 Please check out Jocelyn’s page.
 Her recipes and pictures make your mouth water.

 What are your favorite Soul Food recipes?

-Please share below.
+Please share it below.
 I would LOVE to try them.
-I am alway trying new recipes and trying to share them.
+I am always trying new recipes and trying to share them.